sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>ibus-libpinyin</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Intelligent Pinyin engine based on libpinyin for IBus
+Short desc    : Intelligent Pinyin engine based on libpinyin for IBus
 URL          : https://github.com/libpinyin/ibus-libpinyin
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : It includes a Chinese Pinyin input method and a Chinese ZhuYin (Bopomofo)
+Descript     : It includes a Chinese Pinyin input method and a Chinese ZhuYin (Bopomofo)
              : input method based on libpinyin for IBus.
 ```